bradlarsen/vectorscan-rs/vectorscan-rs-sys/README.md

 ## Implementation Notes
 This crate was originally written as part of [Nosey Parker](https://github.com/praetorian-inc/noseyparker).
-It was adapted from the [https://github.com/vlaci/pyperscan](pyperscan) project, which uses Rust to expose Hyperscan to Python.
+It was adapted from the [pyperscan](https://github.com/vlaci/pyperscan) project, which uses Rust to expose [Hyperscan](https://github.com/intel/hyperscan) to Python.
 (That project is released under either the Apache 2.0 or MIT license.)

 The only bindings exposed at present are for Vectorscan's block-based matching APIs.